 - 1. Internal grilles or gates

 - 2. Security film

-- Laminated glazing
+- 3. Laminated glazing

-NB: Georgian wired glass offers no security.
+NB: Georgian wired glass offers no security

-2.10 Means of escape in case of fire
+2.9 Means of escape in case of fire

-Adequate means of escape in case of fire, fire detection and emergency fire fighting equipment must be provided.
+HMOs must be provided with an adequate means of escape in case of fire, fire detection and emergency fire fighting equipment.
 Guidance is available to landlords: